Brownian motion and Random Walk above Quenched Random Wall

 We used inequality $\sup_{s\in[n-1,n]}f(s)-c_{1}e^{-\mu}f(n-1)\leq-c_{1}e^{-\mu}f(x)/2$ which can be easily verified by (\ref{eq:barrierAssumption}) and Lipschitz property as soon as $c_{1}$ is large enough.
 By point 4 of Fact \ref{fact:OUfact} we conclude that

 By this estimate, (\ref{eq:estimateHaHa}), (\ref{eq:barrierAssumption}) and increasing $c_{1}$ if necessary we obtain

-for some $p>0$.
+for some $p>0$ which does not depend on $n$.
 From now on $c_{1}$ is fixed.
-Now in order to show (\ref{eq:concentrationAim-1}) it is enough to prove that the nominator in (\ref{eq:tmp99-1}) decays in a Gaussian fashion.
+Now in order to show (\ref{eq:concentrationAim-1}) it is enough to prove that the numerator in (\ref{eq:tmp99-1}) decays in a Gaussian fashion.
 This is the aim for the rest of the proof.
 We define a sequence $\cbr{G_{n}}_{n\geq0}$ by putting $G_{0}=X_{0}>0$ and

 where $c_{n}\eqdef\frac{Cov(X_{n},X_{n-1})}{Cov(X_{n},X_{n})}.$ It is easy to check that in fact $c_{n}=c\in(0,1)$ and moreover the random variables $\cbr{G_{n}}_{n\geq0}$ are independent, distributed according to $\mathcal{N}(0,b^{2})$ where $b$ is a function of the parameters of the process $X$.
 We will prove that there exist $c_{2},C_{2}>0$ such that for any $x>C_{2}f(t)$ and $t\in\N$ we have